tangentecode/obsidian-notes/computer-science/docs/basics/compression/rle.md

-**RLE** Compression is a basic compression method which just replaces multiple same characters after each other with the count and then the character
+**RLE** (Run-length encoding) Compression is a basic compression method which just replaces multiple same characters after each other with the count and then the character

 ## Example